abpframework/abp/docs/en/UI/Angular/Account-Module.md

 ### Manage Profile Page

 Before v4.3, the "Manage Your Profile" link in the current user dropdown on the top bar redirected the user to MVC's profile management page.
 As of v4.3, if you implemented the account module to your project, the same link will land on a page in the Angular UI account module instead.

+### My Security Logs Page [COMMERCIAL]

+Before v4.3, the "My Security Logs" link in the current user dropdown on the top bar redirected the user to MVC's my security logs page.
+As of v4.3, if you implemented the account module to your project, the same link will land on a page in the Angular UI account public module instead.

 ### Resource Owner Password Flow